 Prepping Your Audit

-Your plan for your audit should stem from your reason for performing the audit.
-For example, if you’re performing the audit due to a recent production issue, you should focus more on that area as opposed to a more general first-time audit.
-Review your established expectations and prepare an audit checklist.
+Your plan for your supplier audit should stem from your reason for wanting to perform the audit.
+For example, if you’re performing a supplier audit due to a recent issue in production, you should focus more on that area as opposed to a more general first-time audit.
+Review your established expectations and prepare a supplier audit checklist.
 A pre-prepped checklist and grading system will ensure a quick and painless audit for everyone involved.
 Be sure to cover all relevant areas of concern such as infrastructure, sanitation, control of materials and storage conditions.

 How We Can Help

 While using our software, audits and risk assessments become simple.
 With your suppliers identified, just determine who should provide the info and select your questions.
 You’ll then be able to create and complete assessments and assign tasks or remediation.
 You can easily review and compare previous supplier audits in one centralized location or clone a previous supplier audit if you suspect little to no changes.
 Reports are auto-generated and can include attachments of any supplemental photos provided, saving you time and energy while providing a clear and concise view of risk across all suppliers!

 Congratulations, you’re now ready for your next supplier audit!
 Let us know if you have any questions or if you’d like to see a demonstration of how SecureWatch can reduce the discomfort of your next supplier audit.